 There’s an epic indoor water park in Grand Prairie Texas, which is near Dallas and it’s my family’s new favorite Texas water park.
-Here’s what you need to know and how to plan your visit to Epic Waters indoor water park.
+Here’s what you need to know and how to plan your visit to Epic Waters indoor water park any time of year.

 How to plan your visit to Epic Waters indoor water park in Grand Prairie Texas